 Private student loans, in contrast, are funded by non-government, financial institutions — such as your community bank or credit union.
 Many private loans have variable interest rates that fluctuate based on current economic conditions.
 Unlike federal student loans, all private student loans accrue interest while you are in school and some even require payments while you are in school.

-Moreover, private student loans do not offer certain special features — like income-based repayment or public service loan forgiveness — which some federal student loan borrowers may qualify for.
+Moreover, private student loans do not offer certain special features — like income-based repayment or public service loan forgiveness — for which some federal student loan borrowers may qualify.

 How does private student loan interest work?